 Overall width: 23″

-Jané has a one year warranty on strollers from the date of purchase.
-Here is more information on the warranty.
+Jané has a one-year warranty on strollers from the date of purchase.

 Where to buy it

-My favorite place to buy strollers and a lot of other baby items is Amazon.
-It usually has the lowest prices, free shipping, free returns and no sales tax.
-How great is that?
-You can get Jané Trider Extreme in one of the two beautiful colors for $499 on Amazon (free shipping/free returns and no sales tax).
+You can get Jané Trider Extreme in one of the two beautiful colors for around $499.
 It comes with a bumper bar, cup holder, rain cover, and a matching diaper bag.